travelerr/DataStructuresAndAlgorithms/Review Sheet.md

 - Visit the node
 - The root is the last visited

-### In Order

-- Traverse the entire left side
-- Visit the node
-- Traverse the entire right side

 ### Which is better?

 - If tree is tall - use BFS.
 If wide - use DFS